Upcoming Events

 Webinars, training, and other events related to Generative AI

-Working with Al Group (Research Park)
+[Champaign-Urbana] Data + Al User Group (Research Park)

 Generative AI Training and Consultation (CITL)